CPBridge/canopy/README.md

 - C.P.
 Bridge, C. Ioannou, and J.A.
 Noble, “Automated Annotation and Quantitative Description of Ultrasound Videos of the Fetal Heart”, *Medical Image Analysis 36* (February 2017) pp. 147-161.
 Open access available [here](http://dx.doi.org/10.1016/j.media.2016.11.006).

-or on the authors website at <http://chrispbridge.wordpress.com/research>.
+or on the author's website at <http://chrispbridge.wordpress.com/research>.